Managing the discovery platform scripts

 In the Actions column, the following options are available:

 Where you edit or replace an existing script, a red change bar shows that the script has been changed and an additional Reset To Default link is displayed.
 Click this link to reset the script to the default.

 The maximum line length of an interactive script is OS and shell dependent, and exceeding such a limit will cause the commands to fail.
-Ensuring that all lines in discovery scripts contain fewer than 128 characters will prevent this occurring.
+Ensuring that all lines in discovery scripts contain fewer than 128 characters will prevent such a failure from occurring.

-discovery.fileGetto return a file.
-The result is stored in a
+getFileInfo—Used where a pattern uses the discovery.fileInfo to return a file.
+The result is stored in a DiscoveredFile node.

-discovery.listDirectoryfunction to return a list of the directory contents.
-Returns a list of
+getDirectoryListing—Used where a pattern uses the discovery.listDirectory function to return a list of the directory contents.
+Returns a list of DiscoveredDirectoryEntry nodes.

 Returning command exit status data